-Example 2: We may use your information to improve the quality of the health care services we provide, to improve the process or outcome of your care, or to improve how happy you are with the care we provide.
+Example 2: We may use your information to jointly assess and to improve the quality of the health care services we provide, to improve the process or outcome of your care, or to improve how happy you are with the care we provide.

-Example 3: UCM may share your information with outside groups we use to help us in carrying out our operational activities such as benefit management or data analysis.
+Example 3: We may share your information with outside groups we use to help us in carrying out our operational activities such as benefit management or data analysis.